nabto/edge-device-webrtc/README.md

 cmake --workflow --preset release
 ```

-The resulting binaries and libraries is located in the folder ./build/release/install
+The resulting binaries and libraries are located in the folder `./build/release/install`.

 ## Running the example